tungduync/aws-eks-kubernetes-masterclass/01-EKS-Create-Cluster-using-eksctl/01-02-Create-EKSCluster-and-NodeGroups/README.md

 ## Step-01: Create EKS Cluster using eksctl
 - It will take 15 to 20 minutes to create the Cluster Control Plane
+- CAUSION: If u not assign subnet, auto create new VPC
 ```
 # Create Cluster
 eksctl create cluster --name=duynct88 \